Plays

 Debajo Milk Wood

-So that what this is all about is not so much Mr. Williams and the dutiful, industrial productions of his work in Amsterdam, Prague, Antwerp and like cities, but all that lazy European hero-worship.
+So that what this is all about is not so much Mr. Williams but the dutiful, industrial productions of his work in Amsterdam, Prague, Antwerp and like cities: all that lazy European hero-worship.
 Or better still, the living off international name-tags, the going along blindly of it, the lacking of all pride of it, the sad absence of critical judgment of it, the seeking to be looked up to as an important cog in the theatre trade without having a grain of creative judgment or ability oneself.
-Serving up and getting away with risk-free, pre-approved works: the frequency with which these and other 'known' plays are repeated staggering.
-This no longer about stage art, this is all about attempting to obtain stature by association.
-This is all about robbing great talent, playwrights nearer by, of oxygen and opportunity.
+Serving up and getting away with risk-free, pre-approved works: the frequency with which these and other 'known' plays are repeated, staggering.
+This no longer about stage art, but about attempting to obtain stature by association.
+Making that this is about robbing great talent, playwrights nearer by, of oxygen, of opportunity.
 Those who wait and wait and who are often shut out until they die, as production budgets, inevitably limited, get squandered on 'recognition' pieces, produced like cultural pabulum, bad translations mostly adding insult to injury.

 - Did you like it?